LoginRadius/engineering-portal/content/blog/what-is-the-new-go-1.15/index.md

 Always in every new version release Go come with various minor changes and updates to the library.
 I m including some useful and important changes

 #### tzdata Package
 A new embedded tzdata package was added that permits embedding the timezone database into a program.
-Importing this package (as import _ "time/tzdata") which allows the program to find timezone information without the timezone database is not available on the local system.
-You can also embed the timezone database by building with -tags timet/zdata.
+Importing this package (as import _ "time/tzdata") which allows the program to find timezone information without the timezone database on the local system.
+We can also embed the timezone database by building with -tags timet/zdata.
 This approach increases the size of the program by about 800 KB.
-This might be useful if you want to test some code with the virtualized environments like Go playground.
+This might be useful and can test some code with the virtualized environments like [Go playground](https://play.golang.org/).

 #### X.509 CommonName deprecation
-Go older versions were using CommonName field on X.509 certificates as a hostname when there is no Subject Alternative Names, Now it is disabled by default.
-If Still, you want to use this legacy behavior then you need to add x509ignoreCN=0 in the GODEBUG environment variable.
+Go older versions were using CommonName field on X.509 certificates as a hostname if there is no Subject Alternative Names, would be disabled by default.
+If Still want to use this legacy behavior then we need to add x509ignoreCN=0 in the GODEBUG environment variable.

 #### net/url Package
 The `net/url` package adds a new URL.
 The redacted () method that returns the URL as a string.
-This is proposed in the [34855](https://github.com/golang/go/issues/34855).
+This is proposed in the [Issue 34855](https://github.com/golang/go/issues/34855).
 It is a very useful improvement for audit logging and security.
 It's a simple derivation from the URL.String() that masks the password if exists from the string being passed.
 It does not modify at all to the URL itself but a copy of it.

 ### Summary
-Go 1.15 have released with various improvements, bug fixes.
-You can get all improvements, closed proposals and features details for the Go GitHub repository
+Go 1.15 has released with various improvements, bug fixes.
+We can get all improvements, closed proposals and features details for the Go GitHub repository.

 ### Referance
 - [Go Blog](https://blog.golang.org/)
 - [Go 1.15](https://golang.org/doc/go1.15)